For that very reason, we've gathered together our fertility team to share with you some helpful tips.

 "For 75% of women with PCOS, insulin resistance is a major factor to their hormonal problems.
 Because insulin resistance causes diabetes, a diet that is moderate in carbohydrates, encourages unprocessed foods, and limits sugar can encourage weight loss, enhance fertility, and reduce diabetes risk.
 Exercise is also essential for anyone with insulin resistance, as it’s the most natural way to normalize insulin & hormone levels."

 "Having an experienced IVF lab is important.
 Our lab has over a dozen embryologists with an average of 15 years of IVF experience.
 To have that knowledge in ‘one room’ is invaluable to patients.
-So is the advancements we're seeing with our pre-implantation genetic screening (PGS) test - which has revolutionized the IVF world and helps women who've experienced a failed cycle or miscarriage."
+So is the advancements we're seeing with our pre-implantation genetic screening (PGT-A) test - which has revolutionized the IVF world and helps women who've experienced a failed cycle or miscarriage."

 "I recommend fertility acupuncture to many of my patients, especially before and just after IUI and IVF.
 We find that acupuncture can reduce stress, increase blood flow to the uterus, and regulate hormone levels.
 It also helps with the cramping that is sometimes associated with post-IVF and IUI procedures.
 It's a really great service that I feel is valuable to patients, and we offer it at our center in Waltham."